pack, move and new home

 I was still not feeling up to par so I asked Tim to drive my truck pulling the Fox to the Rose Valley RV Ranch & Casitas park where I had a reservation, and watch me unhook and setup.
 There were some differences from how I had always done it.
 I stayed in Silver for over a week to be sure I knew how everything worked and trying to finish storing all the stuff into the Fox.
 Did not succeed.

-One of the many things I found surprising during these weeks was that there was much more stored in the Nash 17K (22’) than I could fit into the Arctic Fox 25RB (27”).
-A lot ended up at one thrift store or another.
+One of the many things I found surprising during these weeks was that there was much more stored in the Nash 17K (22’) than I could fit into the Arctic Fox 25RB (27').
+A lot ended up at another thrift store.
 Felt good about that.

 The 25RB with the dinette setup in the slide was the only Arctic Fox that would meet my needs, and learned that it was Lowry’s best seller in 2024.
 Feel kinda good about that.